F-I-D-O/Manuals/manuals/Security.md

 [More information](https://linuxize.com/post/how-to-setup-ssh-tunneling/)

-### Debugging a SSH tunnel
+### Tunnel Troubleshooting
 This guide suppose that the tunnel creation command run without any error message.
+If there is an error during the tunnel creation, check the [Authentication Troubleshooting](#authentication-troubleshooting) section.

+#### `channel 3: open failed: connect failed: Name or service not known`
+This error means that the ssh server cannot find the server specified as the tunnel destination.
+Check the tunnel destination address and port for typos.

+#### General Tools

 1. If the tunnel seems to not work, first use a command line tool to be sure:
 	- web browser for HTTP tunnels (remote port 80)